INDA25PlusPlus/rsoderh-jonsh-leben-emulator/README.md

 `IN 0`: Reads one byte from stdin, and stores it in the accumulator register.

+`IN 1`: Set the accumulator register to a random value in the range 0-255.

 `IN x` for all other `x`: Sets the accumulator register to `0`.

 `OUT 0`: Writes the byte stored in the accumulator register to stdout.